wexsn/fn-audio-emulator/README.md

 **Step 5: Add dependencies**

-Install the dependencies `InputSimulator` and `Spectre.Console` using the NuGet package manager.
+Install the dependencies `InputSimulator` and `Spectre.Console` using the NuGet package manager & update "fn-audio-emulator.csproj" file.

 **Step 6: Build the EXE file**